mesmotronic/react-three-canvas/README.md

 # ThreeCanvas component for React

-Embedding vanilla Three.js into a React app can be a real pain, so here's a component that does all the integrating for you, providing a canvas, renderer, camera, scene and EffectComposer (WebGL only), and even supports WebXR.
+Whether you're looking to embed an existing project, or just prefer to work directly with Three.js, embedding vanilla Three.js into a React app can be a real pain, so here's a component that does all the integrating for you, providing a canvas, renderer, camera, scene and EffectComposer (WebGL only), and even supports WebXR.

 This component provides a `WebGLRenderer` by default, but you can switch to `WebGPURenderer` simply by importing from `@mesmotronic/react-three-canvas/webgpu` instead of `@mesmotronic/react-three-canvas`.

-It's typically easier to integrate Three.js into your React app using a class component, thanks to the way the lifecycle works, but this component will work happily with functional components too, although you will need to be more careful about how prop updates, etc, are handled.

 ## Installation